ltraveler/idena-sibling/README.md

 - `IdenaApiKeysUpdate`: Updates Shared Node API keys after chaning values inside `./group_vars/main/api_keys.yaml` and `./group_vars/main/api_mgmt.yaml`.
 - `IdenaGoUpdate`: Updates your idena-go node client to the version specified in the `idena_go_ver` variable.
 If `idena_go_ver` is set to `latest`, it will upgrade the `idena-go` node client to the latest version.
 - `IdenaProxyUpdate`: Updates your idena-node-proxy to the latest version.
+- `IdenaChainRefresh`: Initiates a complete resync of the Idena blockchain.

 ## 🗒️&nbsp; Ater using the playbook there are a few things left to do: